mknblch/nolisp/README.md

 Learning functional programming the hard way - by implementing an interpreter from scratch.

 This language is for fun and didactic purpose only and hardly usable in productive code.
-Everything is hardcoded without dependencies on 3rd-party libraries.

 ## Usage